OpenClassrooms-Student-Center/alumnis/content/students/benjamincreniaut.md

 # must be the name of your file.
 If file name is celinemartinet.md, title is celinemartinet.
 # lowercase, no blank space, Capital case or special character.
 title: benjamincreniaut

 # First name or full name
 name: creniaut
-date: 2018-02-04 14:05
+date: 2018-02-06 19:21

 # One line.
 # If you need more space, go to the next line and add 4 spaces on the left, as in 'description'.
-objective: me former dans un domaine qui me passionne afin d'en faire une vocation

-# max 100 characters
+objective: Apprendre le métier de développeur pour décrocher un métier qui me plaît.
-short_description: je suis passioné par atteindre de nouveaux horizon, j'aime voyager, le sport ainsi que l'informatique
+short_description: Je suis passioné par atteindre de nouveaux horizon, j'aime voyager, le sport ainsi que l'informatique

 # don't touch that
 template: students

-# max 500 characters
 description:
     jaimerais avoir l’opportunité de travaillé dans
     une entreprise dynamique dans un premier lieu